ARH Inspirations via Chat GPT

 And they parade their own Savior before His own mother’s eyes.

-The hidden dedication of sadness follows His direction,
+A hidden dedication of sadness follows His direction,

 Straight to the place where sin will have no protection.